Strong Winds Blast SE Wyoming Highways, Prompting Restrictions - NewsBreak

 Strong Winds Blast SE Wyoming Highways, Prompting Restrictions

 Significant parts of Interstates 80 and 25 were closed to light, high profile vehicles as 0f 9 am Sunday because of winds reaching in excess of 70 miles per hour.
-The...laramielive.com
+The...kowb1290.com

 Significant parts of Interstates 80 and 25 were closed to light, high profile vehicles as 0f 9 am Sunday because of winds reaching in excess of 70 miles per hour.
-The...laramielive.com
+The...kowb1290.com

 Comments / 0